Use this page to find out everything you need to know about our city centre security improvements:

 York Street was closed to vehicles 24 hours a day, 7 days a week.
 Following the improvement works, it is closed from 10am to 10pm.

-Advance works to install permanent security bollards will be starting on Upper Borough Walls on Monday 11 September 2023.
-We expect these works to complete in November ahead of the Christmas embargo, prior to commencing the main works in January, which are expected to take another five months to complete.
+We started works to install permanent security bollards at Upper Borough Walls on Monday 11 September 2023.
+Initial works were completed in November ahead of the Christmas embargo, prior to commencing the main works in January, which are ongoing and expected to complete in June.

 This final phase of works will be to prepare and relocate utilities followed by the installation of the bollard equipment in these locations.